in28minutes/java-cheat-sheet/README.md

     }
 ```
 #### Exception Handling Syntax
-LetÕs look at a few quirks about Exception Handling syntax.
+Let's look at a few quirks about Exception Handling syntax.
 #### try without a catch is allowed
 ```
 private static void method2() {